smartcontractkit/chainlink-aptos/contracts/regulated_token/README.md

 After deployment, initialize the token with metadata and activate it:

-For maximum supply, pass 0 for unlimited, or a specific number for capped supply.
+For maximum supply, pass empty vector for unlimited, or a specific number for capped supply.
-Below we use `0` for unlimited supply.
+Below we use 'u128:[]' for unlimited supply.

 ```bash
 aptos move run \